Reading time: 5 min

 Otherwise, you can do this yourself, as many artists do, as a way to reduce your promotion costs.
 In this case, it is your own time and energy that you will have to invest in the project.
 And if you’re aiming for the international market, you’ll have to work twice as hard.

 This is the firts part of the article.
-The second part will be published on 05/24.
+You can find the second part here.

 In this second part, our partner Studiomatic explains how to save money on distribution, rights collection, and music promotion.